akshat1326/Networks.Assignmet/README.md

 ## Stop And Wait

-Dependencies
+Dependencies<br/>
-Python 3.x
+Python 3.x<br/>
-Modules time and socket should be installed by default with python
+Modules time and socket should be installed by default with python<br/>

 **Sender**